cftp/popular/readme.md

 ## Setup Instructions for Multisite

 To get Popular fully set up, a process needs to be completed on each site in the network.
-This involves attaching each site to a Google account and so needs to be done through an account attached the The Tab, rather than a third party.
+This involves attaching each site to a Google account and so needs to be done through the main account holder, rather than a third party.

 Complete the following steps on each site:

 - Go to Settings > Popular